 2012: A Recap

 Last year was a spectacular year for The Minimalists, but not thanks to goals or resolutions.
 Instead, we knew our direction and started taking incremental actions each day on that route.

-In 2012 we toured 43 cities, spreading our message of simple living, dishing out thousands of hugs in the process (check out our tour photos).
-We moved to a cabin in Montana, met new friends, established new relationships, started a new publishing company, raised thousands of dollars for charity, taught 120 online students how to write better, privately mentored dozens of people, spoke at Harvard Business School and several conferences, published four books, wrote more than 100 essays, and have been featured all over the media.
+In 2012 we toured 43 cities, spreading our message of simple living and dishing out thousands of hugs in the process (check out our tour photos).
+We moved to a cabin in Montana, met new friends, established new relationships, started a publishing company, raised thousands of dollars for charity, taught 120 online students how to write better, privately mentored dozens of people, spoke at Harvard Business School and several conferences, published four books, wrote more than 100 essays, and were featured all over the media.